geotools/geotools/docs/developer/guide/conventions/module.rst

   * jdbc - enables database support
   * render - implementation of SLD based rendering system
   * cql - implementation of plain text filter
-  * Xml - support for xml
+  * xml - support for xml

+* ogc/ - used to store OGC schemas and associated xml (and target data structures if needed)

 * modules/plugin/ - modules that dynamically integrate to the GeoTools library at runtime